materialsproject/docs/docs/methodology/pseudopotentials.md

-the materials project have been performed using a specific type of very efficient pseudopotentials: the projector augmented wave (PAW) pseudopotentials.[^1] We used the library of PAW pseudopotentials provided by VASP but for a given element there is often several possibility in the VASP library.
-This wiki presents how the choice between the different pseudopotential option was operated detailing what pseudopotential we chose and for what reason.
+the materials project have been performed using a specific type of very efficient pseudopotentials: the projector augmented wave (PAW) pseudopotentials.[^1] We used the library of PAW pseudopotentials provided by VASP but for a given element there are often several possibilities in the VASP library.
+This wiki presents how the choices between the different pseudopotential options were made.

 The strategy
 ------------

-As a test set, we ran all elements and binary oxides present in the ICSD with the several PAW pseudopotentials available.
-As it is difficult to test for all properties (structural, electronic, etc...), we chose to be inclusive and to select the pseudopotential with the largest number of electrons EXCEPT if convergence issues were seen on our test set, or previous experience excluded a specific pseudopotential.
-We also excluded pseudopotentials with a too large energy cutoff.
+As a test set, we ran all elements and binary oxides present in the ICSD with the available PAW pseudopotentials.
+As it is difficult to test for all properties (structural, electronic, etc...), we chose to be inclusive and to select the pseudopotential (psp) with the largest number of electrons (high e) EXCEPT if convergence issues were seen on our test set, or if previous experience excluded a specific pseudopotential.
+We also excluded pseudopotentials with too large an energy cutoff.

 We also compared to recommendations from the VASP manual present in [1](http://cms.mpi.univie.ac.at/vasp/vasp/PAW_potentials.html).

-Finally, as we had energies for elements and binary oxides, we compared binary oxides formation energies with the several pseudopotentials available.
+Finally, as we had energies for elements and binary oxides, we compared binary oxide formation energies with the available pseudopotentials.
 The oxygen molecule energy was obtained from Wang et al.
 Please note that this data is pure GGA and some chemistries (e.g., transition metals) will give extremely bad formation energy results in GGA.
-This is not an issue per se with the pseudopotential but with the functional and we did not focus on this in this wiki.
+This is not an issue with the pseudopotential but with the functional, so we do not focus on that issue in this wiki.

 Pseudopotential comments and choice
 -----------------------------------